zboris12/zgapdfsigner/README.md

 # ZgaPdfSigner
-A javascript tool to sign a pdf in web browser.
+A javascript tool to sign a pdf or set protection of a pdf in web browser.
 And it also can be used in Google Apps Script.

 PS: __ZGA__ is the abbreviation of my father's name.